activist-org/i18n-check/docs/source/_static/CONTRIBUTING.rst

 Linting
 -------

-For the backend `Ruff <https://github.com/astral-sh/ruff>`_ is installed via the required packages to assure that errors are reported correctly.
+`Ruff <https://github.com/astral-sh/ruff>`_ is installed via the required packages to assure that errors are reported correctly.
 We'd also suggest that VS Code users install the `Ruff extension <https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff>`_.

 Testing
 -------